5 castles in Aberdeenshire you need to visit

 2. Dunnottar Castle

-Dunnottar Castle is definitely my favourite of all the castles in Aberdeenshire.
-In fact, it's possibly my favourite in all of Scotland!
+Dunnottar Castle is definitely one of our favourites of all the castles in Aberdeenshire.

 This impregnable medieval fortress is found in the most beautiful of settings—perched on top of a rocky headland with the North Sea lying in the background.